-To practice as a Therapeutic Radiographer in NHSScotland, you must be registered with the Health and Care Professions Council (HCPC).
+To practice as a therapeutic radiographer in NHSScotland, you must be registered with the Health & Care Professions Council (HCPC).
 You will need to study an approved pre-registration programme, which can take 2 - 4 years full-time.

 The minimum academic entry requirements for these degree courses vary, but most universities in Scotland require SQA Higher BBBC grades, including English and two science subjects.
 A pass in SQA National 5 English, Maths and Physics grade A - C is also required, if these subjects are not achieved at SQA Higher grade.